SupsoOrg/supso/lib/templates/project_dir_readme.txt

 2. Should I check this into version control?

+Is this a private repository you are sharing with your teammates, or is it a public repository you want others to use (like an open source project)?

-Yes, you should check this directory into your version control.
-The files are needed in order for the projects to run properly.
+If it is a private repository to share amongst a team, you should check this directory into your version control.
+The files are needed by your teammates in order to run properly.

+If it is a public repository, such as that of an open source project, you should not check the file into version control.
+Add .supso to your .gitignore, if you use git.

 3. What is Supported Source?